SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Workflow_Variables.md

 ### **Developer Guide: Workflow Variables**

 This document provides a comprehensive guide to using dynamic variables within the WilmerAI workflow system.
-It details the available built-in variables, the Jinja2 templating engine, and the simple process for adding custom variables directly from a workflow's JSON configuration.
+It details the available built-in variables, the Jinja2 templating engine, and the process for adding custom variables directly from a workflow's JSON configuration.

-The system is powered by the **`$WorkflowVariableManager$`**, a service that leverages the central * *`$ExecutionContext$`** to make a wide range of data available for substitution in prompts and tool arguments.
+The system is implemented by the **`$WorkflowVariableManager$`**, a service that uses the central * *`$ExecutionContext$`** to make a wide range of data available for substitution in prompts and tool arguments.

 -----